undergroundwires/privacy.sexy/docs/presentation.md

 ## Application data

-Components (should) use [ApplicationFactory](./../src/application/ApplicationFactory.ts) singleton to reach the application domain to avoid [parsing and compiling](./application.md#parsing-and-compiling) the application again.
+Components (should) use [`UseApplication`](./../src/presentation/components/Shared/Hooks/UseApplication.ts) to reach the application domain to avoid [parsing and compiling](./application.md#parsing-and-compiling) the application again.

 [Application.ts](../src/domain/Application.ts) is an immutable domain model that represents application state.
 It includes: